 Showering is acceptable the day after surgery, and the majority of patients are able to resume normal activities of daily living very quickly.
 That said, heaving lifting (anything over 10 pounds), overhead reaching, and any kind of aerobic exercise is restricted for two weeks to ensure safety and minimize any risk of complications.

 Typically, I use a small inframammary incision hidden under the breast, just over an inch in length.
 This incision heals better and has the highest success of well-placed implants, less hardening (capsular contraction), and less nipple sensitivity problems.

 How long is the pain and how soon to recovery?

-85-90% of my patients are pain free in three days.
-All patients go home the same day and can even go out to dinner the evening after surgery if they desire.
-The patients are seen the next day in the office, the ACE bandage is removed and the patient is fitted into a comfortable zip in front sports bra.
+85-90% of my patients are pain-free in three days.
+All patients go home the same day and can even go out to dinner the evening after surgery, if they desire.
+Patients are seen the next day in the office, the ACE bandage is removed, and the patient is fitted into a comfortable zip-in-front sports bra.
 They can shower the day after surgery.
 All patients are given a prescription for antibiotics, pain medicine, and a muscle relaxer.
-Most patients take a mild muscle relaxer for several days and many elect not to take their pain medicine because they don’t need it.
-Patients are doing most activities of daily living very quickly with the exception of lifting over 10 pounds, or exercise in the first two weeks.
+Most patients take a mild muscle relaxer for several days, and many elect not to take their pain medicine because they don’t need it.
+Patients are doing most activities of daily living very quickly, with the exception of lifting over 10 pounds or exercise in the first two weeks.